miarnab/Afame-Technologies-Data-Analytics-Internship-Assignment/README.md

-# Afame Technologies Data Analytics Internship
+# Afame Technologies Data Analytics Internship Assignment

 ### In this 1-month internship, we were given 3 projects namely:
 ### 1. Sales Data Analysis